promised-ai/redpoll-website/content/blog/safe-ai.md

 # Interpretability and explainability are insufficient

-In recent year, there has been a great deal of focus on so-called "explainable" artificial intelligence (XAI).
+In recent years, there has been a great deal of focus on so-called "explainable" artificial intelligence (XAI).
 The goal of XAI is to develop approaches to explain black box models to human decision makers.
-Opponents of XAI argue that, rather than expending resources developing wrappers around uninterpretable models, that we should focus of developing more general, scaleable interpretable models because explaining and model that is interpretable is trivial.
+Opponents of XAI argue that, rather than expending resources developing wrappers around uninterpretable models, that we should focus of developing more general, scaleable interpretable models because explaining an interpretable model tha trivial.
 Certainly, understanding your AI is good, but both explanation and interpretation require time.
 Time for a person to observe an explanation, to formulate an interpretation, and to understand.
+What is happening in that time?

 AI/ML exists because it is impossible for people to process and learn from massive data sets, and neither Interpretable nor Explainable AI solve this